GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

   SamlStrategy.setCredentials();
 ```

-Put saml file name `saml.js` from gluu-passport [repo](https://github.com/GluuFederation/gluu-passport/blob/version_3.1.1/server/auth/saml.js) on path `/opt/gluu/node/passport/server/auth/`
+Put the SAML file name, `saml.js`, from the gluu-passport [repo](https://github.com/GluuFederation/gluu-passport/blob/version_3.1.1/server/auth/saml.js) on path `/opt/gluu/node/passport/server/auth/`

-**Important fix**

-Next we need to customize `passportpostlogin.xml` to use this project with Gluu Server 3.1.1.
-This will be added to the defaults in next version of Gluu 3.1.2.
+Next we need to customize `passportpostlogin.xml` to use this project with the Gluu Server 3.1.1.

+!!!
+Note
+    This will be added to the defaults in the next version, Gluu Server 3.1.2.

 Copy the contents of [passportpostlogin.xhtml](https://github.com/GluuFederation/oxAuth/blob/evolveip/Server/src/main/webapp/auth/passport/passportpostlogin.xhtml) and paste to `opt/gluu/jetty/oxauth/custom/pages/auth/passport` (you need to create missing directories (`/auth/passport`))